Mykonos Vioma: What to expect, how to visit and other hidden gems nearby

 Our mezze plate included a fresh salad from the farm's veggie garden

-Listening to Dimitra as she talks about her family and the farm, we also learn more about Mykonos, its history and culture, and how different (and hard) life was only two generations ago.
+Listening to Dimitra as she talks about her family and the farm, we also learn more about Mykonos, its history and culture, and how different (and hard) the life was on the island only two generations ago.
+While tourism has helped lift Mykonos out of poverty, it has also changed the face of the island – sadly, not always for the better.

-While tourism has helped lift Mykonos out of poverty, it has also changed the face of the island – sadly not always for the better.
-Thankfully, there are still places like Mykonos Vioma where you can experience a slower, more traditional pace of life away from the luxury boutiques of Chora and the crazy beach parties.
+Thankfully, there are still places like Mykonos Vioma where you can experience a slower, more traditional pace of life, away from the luxury boutiques of Chora and the crazy beach parties.

-Mykonos Vioma welcomes visitors every day from the beginning of April to the end of October, between 11:00 and 15:30 (April and October) or 17:00 (May to September).
-The farm is busiest from 13:00 to 15:00, and during the months of May and September.
+Mykonos Vioma welcomes visitors every day from the beginning of May to the end of October, between 12:00 and 17:00 (the farm is closed to visitors from November to April).
+While cruise ship shore excursion groups visit about twice a week in the morning, most of the farm’s visitors are independent travellers.

 harvesting grapes by maja petric on unsplash